Comparing Secoo (SECO) and Its Peers

 |1.96%

-This is a breakdown of recent recommendations and price targets for Secoo and its competitors, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Secoo and its peers, as reported by MarketBeat.

 |Sell Ratings